Villadoz

 Villadoz is a municipality located in the province of Zaragoza, Aragon, Spain.
 According to the 2020 census, the municipality has a population of 95 inhabitants.

 The town is located close to the Sierra del Peco mountain range.

 History

-Romans archaeological remains dated in the 2nd century B.C. have been found inside the municipal limit: remains of lime near of the river Huerva that they seem to be the base of a Roman bridge, Roman villas in the zone known as "Fuente del Manco" (Source of the Shortage) and part of the Roman causeway that was joining "Caecesaraugusta" (Zaragoza) with Saguntum (Sagunto) and Valentia (Valencia) near the Roman villas.
-Also they have found numerous objects of Roman ceramics in fields of culture of the zone of "Fuente del Manco".
+Romans archaeological remains dated in the 2nd century B.C. have been found inside the municipal limit.
+Specifically, archaeologists found remains of lime near the river Huerva that seem to be the base of a Roman bridge, as well as Roman villas in the zone known as "Fuente del Manco" (Source of the Shortage) and part of the Roman causeway that was joining "Caecesaraugusta" (Zaragoza) with Saguntum (Sagunto) and Valentia (Valencia) near the Roman villas.
+They have also found numerous Roman ceramic objects in the zone of "Fuente del Manco".